squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

 == What is the latest version of Squid? ==

-At the present time, Squid-2.5 is the stable version and Squid-3.0 is under development.
-There have been talks of a ["Squid-2.6"] version but at this time it's unclear when (and if) it will ever see the light.
+At the time of writing (June 06), Squid-2.5 is the stable version and Squid-2.6 and Squid-3.0 are under development.
+We expect Squid-2.6 to be released some time in the next month or two, while Squid-3.0 will likely not be released for a while longer.

 Please see [http://www.squid-cache.org/ the Squid home page] for the most recent versions.